What’s in a Commencement Ceremony?

 6,000 feet of duct tape, 10,000 hats, 11,496 pastries

 Watch the setup, celebration, and breakdown of the 2009 Boston University Commencement.
 Timelapse footage, provided by IS&T Technical Operations, was recorded in the press box on Nickerson Field every 4 seconds for 10 consecutive days.
+The 2010 Commencement ceremony will be shown online live in its entirety beginning at 1 p.m. on Sunday, May 16.
 Photo by BU Photography

 What goes into planning Commencement?